Table of Contents

 5. Credit Risk (Default Risk)

-Definition: The risk that bond issuers (corporates or governments) may default on repayments.
+The risk that a company or borrower will default on repayment.

 How to Manage: